shelleyolivia/learn-tutorials/mirror/03-create-post.md

 Now we need to make use of our post endpoint.
 To do that, we need to go to `CreatePostForm.tsx` and finish the `handleSubmit` function.

 In order to submit the Arweave transaction that creates the post, we can leverage axios and call the `post` endpoint we wrote above.
 We should pass in the data and address as part of the request body.
-And we should store the return value, the transaction id, in a variable as well since we'll need it later when we incorporate the NFT functionality.
+And we should store the return value - the transaction id - in a variable as well since we'll need it later when we incorporate the NFT functionality.

 ```javascript
 const response = await axios.post(routes.api.arweave.post, {